wolfwoodbrbu/Minecraft-Sheller/README.md

 - Every 10 min's check to see if the server's up if not it start's the server if the DO_CHECK is set to 1 in the script

 - I made an alias to be able to use 'minecraft command' instead of './minecraft.sh command'.
-It also enables the automatic completion, if you type 'mine' then press tab.
 Much quicker =) You can do this by editing /home/USER/.bashrc, and adding the line:

 #####     alias minecraft="/home/minecraft/craftbukkit/minecraft.sh"